dojo/docs/developer/bugs.rst

 There should be **absolutely no** tickets in the ``tdb`` state when a major release is cut.
 This ensures we've _at least_ inspected every incoming ticket to determine the severity of the report.

+Tickets assigned but not "accepted" are considered fair game.
+A patch submission can come from anywhere.
+A Component owner "owns" the tickets, but can simply reassign should another developer want to work on said ticket.

+When you "accept" a ticket for a given milestone, you are indicating you are or will be focused on that item.
+Unless the ticket requests further contribution, it is likely you will receive none.
+It is your duty to ensure all your "accepted" tickets are marked in an appropriate milestone prior to every major release.

 Patches
 -------